marv0/marv0.github.io/_posts/2021-06-04-why-did-i-start-blogging.md

 > "My father used to tell me that boredom indicates a lack of inner resources." -Stannis Barratheon

 ###    4. Accountability and track learning progress
- with this blog I also hope to be able to look back and see how small consistent steps in the right direction can lead to big results.
+With this blog I also hope to be able to look back and see how small consistent steps in the right direction can lead to big results.
 I am motivated through this to become a better learner of all things, a better teacher and writer and most importantly to demand excellence in my field of study.
 Significant figures like, Roman Emperor, Marcus Aurelius who was also a stoic philosopher, reaped the benefits of journaling to structure his thougths and be accountable to oneself.
 The difference between a blog and a journal is the audience, I’ll be careful not to write about how I am embarassed about eating 25 chapos on this one, I promise!

 > Suspendisse lectus leo, consectetur in tempor sit amet, placerat quis neque